gazebosim/docs/garden/GUI_tutorial.md

 ![shape insertion](tutorials/gui/shape_insertion.png)

-The first five buttons on the second row are for "Transform Control".
+The first five buttons on the second row are for `Transform Control`.
-To learn more about this plugin, go to the "Transform Control" section of [Manipulating Models](manipulating_models) tutorial.
+To learn more about this plugin, go to the `Transform Control` section of [Manipulating Models](manipulating_models) tutorial.

 The plugins button lists all the available plugins.
 You can scroll down this list to see all the plugins that are available for your version of Gazebo.